Roberdvs/devops-showcase-app/README.md

 The project makes use of [Testcontainers](https://testcontainers.com/) to spin up a containerized PostgreSQL for testing.

-#### **Local Testing**

-Run `make integration-tests` to execute the integration tests locally.
+Run `make integration-tests` to execute the integration tests.

-Integration tests are located in `app/tests/integration/` and test the complete application stack.

-### Common Makefile Commands

-- `make dev`           – Start app and db locally with hot reload
-- `make test`          – Run tests with coverage
-- `make build`         – Build Docker image
-- `make helm-install`  – Install Helm chart to local cluster

 ## Database Configuration